 Who does NIS2 apply to?

+Many EU organizations have questions about NIS2 applicability.
 NIS2 applies to entities operating in the EU, regardless of the entity’s geographical presence.
 Organizations in the following sectors are subject to the Directive:

 Sectors subject to NIS2